 Smoke and bonfires

 There are no local byelaws or restrictions on when a resident can have a bonfire at their home.
-However, domestic fires must not cause a nuisance and commercial bonfires (including the burning of waste from building works and gardening services) are not permitted.
-If you make a complaint to the Council, you may be asked to keep a diary of the nuisance(pdf, 15KB).
+However, domestic or commercial fires must not cause a nuisance.
+If you make a complaint to the Council, you may be asked to keep diary of the nuisance(pdf, 15KB).

 The Council discourages bonfires as they cause air pollution, upset neighbours, and can damage health, particularly of children, older people, and those with breathing and heart conditions.

 If you choose to have a bonfire at your home, it is your responsibility to ensure that it does not cause a nuisance to neighbours.
 The following precautions should be taken:

 - Notify your neighbours in advance so that you can ensure your bonfire will not interfere with their activities (e.g. drying laundry, garden parties, general use of their garden).

 - Ensure the bonfire is located as far from your neighbours’ properties as possible, and away from trees, fences etc which could catch fire.